 While consuming small amounts of trisodium phosphate is safe, eating foods rich in phosphate additives on a daily basis could harm your health.

-Limiting foods that contain trisodium phosphate and other phosphate additives is especially important for people with kidney disease, heart conditions, inflammatory bowel disease and osteoporosis.
+Limiting foods that contain trisodium phosphate and other phosphate additives is especially important for people with kidney disease, heart conditions, IBD, and osteoporosis.